-NSTB Investigates Deadly School Bus Accident
+NSTB Investigates Deadly School Bus Accident in Missouri

 The National Safety Transportation Board (NTSB), an independent agency of the federal government, has launched an investigation into the cause of the fatal Missouri school bus accident in 2010.
 The 2010 Missouri school bus accident involved two school buses, a tractor trailer, and a pickup truck in Gray Summit, Missouri.